What is the difference between Manuka Honey, Regular Honey and Raw Honey?

 How to cook with Manuka Honey

-This luscious concoction does contain a very different chemical makeup, so it is wise to remember the “three golden rules” prior to cooking to ensure your recipe is a success.
+This luscious concoction does contain a very different chemical makeup, so it’s wise to remember the “three golden rules” prior to cooking to ensure your recipe is a success.

-Because this superior honey is a natural sweetener, it is much sweeter than sugar, so you will need less for your recipe – approximately 1/2 cup of honey per 1 cup of sugar.
+This superior honey is a natural sweetener and much sweeter than sugar, so you will need less for your recipe – approximately 1/2 cup of honey per 1 cup of sugar.

-Enjoy some natural sweetness in your life with Manuka Honey!
+Enjoy some natural sweetness in your life with Manuka Honey Today!